oneeve8/kobble-data/content/How to Pray the Rosary.md

 4. The Glorious Mysteries which are to be said on Wednesday and on Sunday

-Each Mystery contains 5 decades Each decade consists of one our Father and 10 Hail Mary's
+Each Mystery contains 5 decades (10 beads) Each decade consists of one our Father and 10 Hail Mary's
 :::
 ::: slide
 #### Opening prayers